OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 The **webpack.config.js** will build multiple runtime loaders.
 You need to modify it to load only the shared JavaScript runtime via the **taskpane.html** file.

-1. Start Visual Studio Code and open the Excel or PowerPoint add-in project you generated.
+1. Start Visual Studio Code and open the add-in project you generated.
 1. Open the **webpack.config.js** file.
 1. If your **webpack.config.js** file has the following **functions.html** plugin code, remove it.